Nundinae: Legacy

-The early Roman prejudice against commerce, especially the retail trade of the nundinal markets, means that the nundinae are usually referenced in negative contexts in Latin literature, particularly for the buying and selling of things that should not be sold such as virginity and love, medical treatment, education, government and church offices and favors, and judicial decisions.
+The early Roman prejudice against commerce, especially the retail trade of the nundinal markets, means that the nundinae are usually referenced in negative contexts in Latin literature, particularly for the buying and selling of things that should not be sold such as virginity and sex, medical treatment, education, government and church offices and favors, and judicial decisions.
 This bias endured into medieval Latin, where nundinatio ("marketing") without other qualification meant corruption, especially the purchase of judicial verdicts.

 Although nundinae are known to have been manipulated during the late republican and imperial period, moved a day forward or backward to avoid interference with a religious festival or important public assembly, (Note: The details of such interference with the nundinal cycle are unclear but, e.g., it is thought that the nundinae were moved by a day if one occurred on Regifugium, the festival celebrating the flight of the last Roman king.
 This could occur every three years.) they are thought to have been absolutely fixed at eight days under the republic.
 Scholars therefore use them when trying to find Julian or Gregorian dates for events in Roman history.